complxalgorithm/TweetKeywordMapper/README.md

 <h1 align="center">Tweet Keyword Mapper</h1>
 Search Twitter for Tweets containing a particular keyword from the command line, then write results to a CSV file and/or map the results using ArcGIS Pro or GeoPandas.
-It allows for counting the number of Tweets from each state using data from a CSV file without having to map the results.
+It allows for counting the number of Tweets from each state using data from a CSV file.
 You can pull data for multiple keywords from the CSV file.
 You can append your count results to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).
 It is also possible to display a count and percentage of the total for all unique field values within a CSV file.
 An example use is displaying the aforementioned statistics for all unique keywords that are present within a CSV file.

-The main program file is <em>mapper.py</em>, which can run all above functionality.
-The <em>counts.py</em> file can display the statistics, as outlined in the last two sentences.

 You can run the program as the <em>tweetkeywordmapper</em> package, or by using the <em>tkm</em> shell script.